 Music pours from every pub and from every soulful busker on the streets.
 You can even hear traditional Irish music into the night in the cathedrals.
 Stop in to The King’s Head for the weekly Trad at the Head or drop by St. Nicholas’s Church for the Tunes in the Church series.

-What’s your favorite city?
+What do you love about Galway, Ireland?
 Let me know in the comments!